alibaba/formily/packages/core/docs/guide/form.md

 The path system is very important.
 The path system is used everywhere in almost the entire form model.
 It mainly provides the following capabilities for the form model:

--It can be used to find any field from the field set, and it also supports batch search according to the rules -It can be used to express the model of the relationship between the fields.
+- It can be used to find any field from the field set, and it also supports batch search according to the rules
+- It can be used to express the model of the relationship between the fields.
 With the help of the path system, we can find the father of a certain field, can find the father, and can also realize the data inheritance ability of the tree level.
 Similarly, we can also find the data of a certain field.
 Adjacent node
--It can be used to read and write field data, read and write data with deconstruction
+- It can be used to read and write field data, read and write data with deconstruction

 The entire path system is actually implemented based on the path DSL of @formily/path.
 If you want to know more about the path system, you can take a look at [FormPath API](/api/entry/form-path) in detail